The common question I have often been asked when I meet potential clients,

 - According to Zero Limit Web, the first five organic results on the first page alone accounts for 67.60% of all the clicks.

 - Search Engine Watch has mentioned that 94% of clicks in the SERPs go to organic results.

-Search engine traffic is one of the most important source of traffic from the Internet for any website.
+Search engine traffic is one of the most important sources of traffic from the Internet for any website.
 People often use search engines to search for solutions to their problems.
-Google is the first thing comes to their mind.
+Google is the first thing that comes to their mind.

 Evaluate what is best for your business.
-You need to fully understand the differences between SEO and SEM and take appropriates efforts to drive targeted traffic that converts.
+You need to fully understand the differences between SEO and SEM and take appropriate efforts to drive targeted traffic that converts.